 But with raisins, you’ll notice that the ratio is completely flipped.
-There’s double the amount of phosphorus as calcium!
+There’s more phosphorus than calcium!
 This can be very detrimental to your lizard if fed to them in large quantities leading to problems such as metabolic bone disease.

 High Sugar Content